MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 5. Let's try to use the full analyzer with our own invoice.
 Open a new browser window.
 Enter the following URL: `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/content-understanding/contoso-invoice-1.pdf` to download **[contoso-invoice-1.pdf](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/content-understanding/contoso-invoice-1.pdf){:target="_blank"}** .

-6. Back in the Content Understanding playground in the Foundry portal, use the **Browse for files** link to upload the **contoso-invoice-1.pdf** document you just downloaded.
+6. Back in the Content Understanding playground in the Foundry portal, use the **Browse for files** link to upload the **contoso-invoice-1.pdf** document you downloaded.
 Select **Run analysis** and review the results.
 Notice that not only is the text rendered, but its layout is captured, and the fields are organized into cohesive categories.

     ![Screenshot of the results of using the document fields analzyer to analyze the Contoso invoice.](./media/contoso-invoice-analysis-document-fields.png)